SPIN-web/SPIN2026/_pages/AE_instructions.md

 but not the novelty or significance of the claims themselves.
 Therefore, you do not need to be an expert in the topics of the paper (as opposed to paper bidding).
-When placing your bids, please prioritize your ability and confidence to execute (and spot potential issues of) the artifact based on the its packaging (VM or container) and the environment (Linux, MacOS, or Windows) that the authors tested the artifact.
+When placing your bids, please prioritize your ability and confidence to execute (and spot potential issues of) the artifact based on its packaging (VM or container) and the environment (Linux, MacOS, or Windows) that the authors tested the artifact.
 **In principle, please bid all artifacts that you are able/have enough resources to test.**

 ## Smoke Test